 Treatment for Bursitis

 Live healthy and move well to prevent bursitis.
 Staying fit and maintaining a healthy body weight will make life much easier on your joints.
 Extra weight means more wear and tear every day.
 Besides that, ergonomics are huge in avoiding injuries in athletics and in daily life.
 Warm up before exercising, lift objects properly or use a cart for heavy things, and don’t sit or kneel on hard surfaces for long periods of time.
 Get up and move every so often if you work a desk job.
-Simple changes can make things easier on your bursae.
+Simple changes can make things easier on your bursae, and make your health a bit better too.

 Discover the cause of your bursitis.
 Knowing the cause of your boo-boo makes it easier to modify your behavior, which reduces the stress on the bursa involved.
 Not only will you then heal faster, but you’ll minimize the odds of the bursitis coming back.
 For most people, this will be the easy part.
 If you have a physical job or play a particular sport frequently, you probably have a good guess about where your problem is coming from already.